Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Background Motivation

-\textit{RQ3: Are data usage and sharing practices compliant with privacy policies?} We extract key elements from privacy policies of Amazon Alexa platform and third party skills.
-We compare privacy policies with our network traffic measurements to assess the compliance of data collection, usage, and sharing practices.
+\textit{RQ3: Are data usage and sharing practices compliant with privacy policies and other disclosures?} We extract key elements from privacy policies of Amazon and third party skills.
+For Amazon, we also review Alexa specific policies in Alexa Privacy Hub \cite{alexa_privacy_hub} and Alexa Device FAQs \cite{alexa_device_faq}.
+We also compare policy disclosures with our measurements and inferences to assess the compliance of data collection, usage, and sharing.